mzmine/mzmine_documentation/docs/terminology/general-terminology.md

 ### Chromatographic resolving
 Peak overlapping, or co-elution, is a common problem in any chromatographic separation technique.
 In the case of LC-MS (especially untargeted _omics_ analysis), it is virtually impossible to obtain a full baseline separation for the hundreds (or thousands) of analytes eluted through the column.
 The split of partially-overlapping and shoulder peaks into indivual features is generally referred to as _chromatographic resolving_ and is one of the most crucial steps of data processing.
 TO FINISH.

+### Missing values
+MISSING VALUE DEFINITION (see https://www.nature.com/articles/s41598-017-19120-0). _Missing values_ can be caused by biological and/or technical reasons.
+A gap (match-to-nothing) is defined as a missing value in an alignment.
+Peaks that cannot be aligned (corresponding to a gap) are designated with a value of “NA” (missing value).

+### Missing value imputation
+_Missing values_ are generally undesired as they might introduce bias and significantly affect downstream data analysis, especially when statistics is involved.
+Therefore, it is important to REDUCE THEM.
+- To tackle this issue, a value for the peak needs to be imputed Also the gap-filling module (LINK can be sees as a missing value approach.
+In fact, a simple gap-filling approach is to integrate the area where the peak is expected but not detected.
+These areas usually correspond to spectral noise.
+By doing so, no bias is introduced.
+Therefore, we recommend to always run the gap filling module before the missing value imputataion.

+The other alternative for gap filling is the "Same RT and m/z range gap filler" (CREATE DOC AND LINK) this limits the gap fill to features within the original detected peak window.
+This results in much cleaner results.
+HOWEVER; MISSING VALUE IMPUTATION.
+It's good to have noise instead of zero.

+- MZmine 3 does not support missing-value imputation.

 # MZmine-specific terminology

 ### Masses and Features